 - 'Ancillary Dwellings' cannot be used for short stay but can be long term rental - 'Holiday Houses' (unhosted) are only allowed in certain locations, including within 50m of 'Village Centre' zoned land.
-Much of Witchcliffe townsite and the Commercial Precinct of the Ecovillage are zoned 'Village Centre' (see approved WEV Structure Plan map). - 'Bed and Breakfast' (hosted) accommodation is allowed in any residential property, but must be part of the primary dwelling. - The Shire has a periodic planning approval process that is subject to conditions and renewal
+Much of Witchcliffe townsite and the Commercial Precinct of the Ecovillage are zoned 'Village Centre' (see approved WEV Structure Plan map).
+Further detail in relation to specific Ecovillage clusters where this is allowed is outlined in the Scheme Bylaws. - 'Bed and Breakfast' (hosted) accommodation is allowed in any residential property but must be part of the primary dwelling. - The Shire has a periodic planning approval process that is subject to conditions and renewal